rclone/rclone/docs/content/bisync.md

                                 If exceeded, the bisync run will abort. (default: 50%) --force                   Bypass `--max-delete` safety check and run the sync.
                                 Consider using with `--verbose`
+      --create-empty-src-dirs   Sync creation and deletion of empty directories.
+                                  (Not compatible with --remove-empty-dirs)
       --remove-empty-dirs       Remove empty directories at the final cleanup step.
   -1, --resync                  Performs the resync run.
                                 Warning: Path1 files may overwrite Path2 versions.